willwh/hook.io/ReadMe.md

 - Messaging API inherits and mimics Node's native EventEmitter API ( with the help of EventEmitter2 )
 - Spawning and Daemonizing of processes handled with [Forever](https://github.com/indexzero/forever)
 - Easily connect / disconnect hooks "hot" without affecting other services
+- Core library currently checking in at about ~120 lines of code :-)

 **TODO**